 - Check the internal and external walls for holes and cracks and seal any you find.

-If basic home hygiene is ignored, the effects of other pest control methods will be incredibly short-lived as the pests will soon be back, and in greater numbers.
+If basic home hygiene is ignored, the effects of other types of pest control will be incredibly short-lived as the pests will soon be back, and in greater numbers.
 Check out our article “How to make a cleaning schedule and stick to it” for more advice on how to create a regular cleaning routine.

 Although keeping your home clean will deter many would-be pests, there are some that are more stubborn and will laugh in the face of your cleanliness.
 This is where the might of the other pest control methods comes into play.

 Biological control methods can also be seen as natural solutions as they do not rely on the use of pesticides or other chemicals.
-Biological pest control methods take advantage of the hierarchy within nature.
+Biological pest control measures take advantage of the hierarchy within nature.
 This can be as simple as introducing the natural predator of a particular type of pest into your environment.

 This method of pest control is by no means modern.
 People have been using natural predators to control pest populations since the fourth century B.C.
 The fact that it is still in use shows how effective this method can be.